741 Colonel Ledyard Highway

 1.

-Councilor Buhle stated the Administration Committee met earlier this evening and addressed
+Councilor Buhle stated the Administration Committee met earlier this evening and

-be forwarding the document to the Town Attorney for their legal review and
+and would be forwarding the document to the Town Attorney for their legal review and

 recommendations; (2) “Resolution Establishing a Sustainable-CT Ad-hoc Committee” -